25 metre green fence set complete with 9 posts, 13 ground pins, 4 corner guys + repair kit.

-Poultry Net has integral posts plus with the option of adding a gate allowing a small section of net to be hinged out for access (optional gates are available).
+Hotline poultry netting has integral posts plus with the option of adding a gate allowing a small section of net to be hinged out for access (optional gates are no longer available).

 The net is manufactured from polyurethane with metal filaments running through the horizontal strands (apart from the bottom base line).
 All this is mounted on PVC posts.

 To ‘charge’ the net, an energiser is connected to the net and to the ground via an earth stake.
 This forms an open circuit.
 When an animal meets the net and ground it completes the circuit and gets a shock.
 Therefore, the net itself does not need to be erected in a loop and can be erected in a straight line if required.

 The optional energiser produces a high voltage pulse approximately once every second.
 Dogs, Cats, Rabbits and Ferrets like most animals, investigate unfamiliar additions to their environment and it is at this point the shock is delivered.
 Although the net is not of insurmountable height, once the animal has been shocked the net will be a sufficient enough psychological barrier that the animal will be unlikely to attempt a breech.